-A postbaccalaureate (i.e., credential or certificate objective) student on probation will be subject to disqualification if the cumulative grade-point average is not raised to 2.5 the semester after being placed on probation.
+A postbaccalaureate student (i.e., credential or certificate objective) on probation will be subject to disqualification if the cumulative grade-point average is not raised to 2.5 the semester after being placed on probation.

-Appeals related to graduate degree probation or disqualification should first be directed to the departmental graduate program adviser.
-Please contact the Graduate Studies Office for further information and procedures.
-Appeals related to postbaccalaureate (credential or unclassified) probation or disqualification are submitted on a reinstatement form available in the Graduate Studies office.
+Appeals related to postbaccalaureate (credential or unclassified) probation or disqualification are submitted on a reinstatement form available in the Graduate studies office.